“If you could, with a single act, change the whole trajectory of your life, would you do it?” – Jane F

 “Well, there are many thoughts racing through your head.
 The first concerns the orange juice and Tostitos.
 And the second, the second thought, oh how it vexes you.”

 “What is it?”

 “It is this: why are you having a conversation with Roscoe Lee Browne?”

 “Roscoe Lee,” our Jane exclaims.
 “Holy shit, you’re famous!”

 “Yes, I am,” the voice of actor Roscoe Lee Browne replies.

 Jane’s hero moment comes as the film builds toward its final act.
 We have, at this point, watched her eat her roommate’s pot brownies, attempt to sell drugs at an audition, freak out some people at the dentist, and steal The Communist Manifesto from her old professor.
+However, here there are many tips on how to deal with a drug addict loved one and how to help them recover faster.
 After she escapes capture by the police, she finds herself next to an open truck, which looks like it’s heading west.
 Jane realizes she can hop in and, with a little luck, end up in Venice.

 Of course, that’s not what happens, because our Jane is not prone to luck.
 Instead, she ends up at a sausage factory in El Monte.
 The truck drivers, played by Danny Trejo and John Cho (the latter an icon of the stoner comedy), are less than thrilled to find her when they open up the vehicle.
 Trejo’s Albert wants to get rid of her, but Cho’s Mikey finds her endearing, and the boys let her follow them into the factory.
 When their floor manager asks who she is, she glances at her copy of the Manifesto, then tells him she’s here to unionize.
 The manager protests, and Jane launches into a monologue for the ages: “You sir, stand here in this warehouse of death—and you have the audacity to tell me that you have a generous benefit package?”